Wake Up Cloud just reached

-It’s taken me about three years to reach 10,000 subscribers.
+It took me three years to reach 10,000 subscribers.

-I’ve made a lot of mistakes, I’ve had my expectations shattered, and I’ve wanted to throw in the towel many times.
+I’ve made mistakes, I’ve had my expectations shattered, and I’ve wanted to throw in the towel.

 So today I wanted to share some of the core lessons I’ve learned from getting to 10,000 blog subscribers.